 Trying to find good information about the reality of the payday loan industry can be difficult.
 Many vocal opponents have accused our industry of bad practices, creating myths that simply don’t hold up after a close look at the facts.

-Check `n Go, a leader in the payday loan industry, has worked closely with the Community Financial Service Association of America (CFSA) to clear the air and shed some light on some false assumptions about the entire payday loan industry.
+Check `n Go, a leader in the payday loan industry, has worked to clear the air and shed some light on some false assumptions about the entire payday loan industry.
 Here are some common myths you may see about payday loans and the reality behind them:

 1. Payday loans interest rates are inflated to gouge the borrower.